ritaK-kingston/p2p2c-crowdfunding/README.md

 - **Performance**:
   - TF-IDF vectorization on large datasets might require more memory or performance tuning.
   - For extremely large datasets, consider chunked loading or more advanced data pipeline strategies.
+- **Keyword Analysis**:
+  - The keyword contribution analysis provides insights into which terms drive each category's weight.
+  - Categories with highly concentrated keyword distributions may need refinement for more balanced analysis.

 ---